isbm/berrymill/doc/source/quickstart.rst

 But you might need to specify your own repository configuration with ``--config`` option (or setup the default one at ``/etc/berrymill/berrymill.conf``).

+Please refer to the `building section <detailedbuild.rst>`__ for comprehensive details on creating images for various architectures and under different conditions.

 Running an Image
 ----------------